ROBOTAAR

 Vision

-In the field of ArabicNLP we were among the first researchers to provide machine learning approaches to machine translation from Arabic to English back i1990s.
+In the field of ArabicNLP we were among the first researchers to provide machine learning approaches to machine translation from Arabic to English back in 1990s.
 Currently we are developing systems to work with different Arabic dialects and MSA (Modern Standard Arabic).
 The Arabic Academy of Scotland provides the linguistic expertise to any work related to Arabic Languages Processing.

 We are also keen to provide a robust platform for developing the skills of future engineers and scientists as well as raising student awareness and understanding of applied research and development in robotics and Intelligent Human Interaction.